Mobilehome Rent Stabilization & Mobilehome Owner Protections Ordinance

 Capital Improvement Application

-A temporary additional rent increase is possible if a Mobilehome Park Owner submits a Capital Improvement Application to the City for its review and consideration to recover certain cost per Ordinance section 9.48.060.
-Applications must be received within one hundred twenty (120) days of completion of capital improvement.
+A temporary additional rent increase is possible if a Mobilehome Park Owner submits a Capital Improvement Application to the City for its review and consideration to recover certain cost per Ordinance section 9.48.100-9.48.110.
+Applications must be received within one (1) year of completion of capital improvement.
 Capital Improvements must be for primary benefit, use and enjoyment of Mobilehome Owners and amortized over a useful life of at least five (5) years.

-Note this application will be subject to a fee at the determination of City staff.
+Note, this application will be subject to a fee at the determination of City staff – Capital Improvement Application

 Capital Improvement Definition: means the addition, substantial repair, or replacement of any improvements to a Mobilehome Space within the geographic boundaries of a Mobilehome Park which materially adds to the value of the Mobilehome Park and appreciably prolongs its useful life or adapts it to new uses, and which is of the same type of improvement as those allowed to be amortized over the useful life of the improvement by the Internal Revenue Code and its regulation.